Verdify

 Does Verdify need production access to start an audit?

-No. A Verified AI Operations Audit can begin with interviews, workflow samples, screenshots, exported records, policy documents, and representative data.
+No. An AI Learning Loop Audit can begin with interviews, workflow samples, screenshots, exported records, policy documents, and representative data.
 Production access is only considered when the workflow, risk, scope, and access controls justify it.

 How does Verdify handle regulated or sensitive data?

-The default is data minimization: use representative samples, redact unnecessary fields, preserve source traceability, and avoid moving regulated or sensitive data into model providers unless the client has approved that architecture.
+The default is data minimization: use representative samples, redact unnecessary fields, preserve source traceability, and avoid moving regulated or sensitive data into AI providers unless the client has approved that architecture.

-Can Verdify work inside our existing model, cloud, or governance stack?
+Can Verdify work inside our existing AI, cloud, or governance stack?

 Yes.
 Verdify's method is provider-neutral.
-The core work is defining action limits, approval paths, systems of record, telemetry, scorecards, and operating cadence, then fitting implementation choices to the client's constraints.
+The core work is defining knowledge architecture, action limits, approval paths, systems of record, telemetry, private evals, feedback loops, and operating cadence, then fitting implementation choices to the client's constraints.